Privacy & Cookies policy

 You can usually switch cookies off by adjusting your browser settings to stop it from accepting cookies.
 Doing so however will likely limit the functionality of our website.

-We may transfer data that we collect from you outside of the European Economic Area (EEA) for processing and storing.
-When transferring data outside of the EEA, we will only do so where we are sure that there is an adequate level of protection in place for personal data.
+We may transfer data that we collect from you to locations outside of the European Economic Area for processing and storing.
 By submitting your personal data, you agree to this transfer, storing or processing.
+We will take all reasonable steps to make sure that your data is treated securely and in agreement with this Privacy Policy.

 We use multiple first and third party technologies such as pixel tags and web beacons to track and improve the user experience on our sites, quality of service and to monitor the effectiveness of campaigns and digital marketing activity.